Makgadikgadi Pans, Makgadikgadi and the Kalahari, Botswana

 Camp Kalahari is used as the base for the Makgadikgadi section of our Saddle and Paddle trip - ask us for more details.

-Camp Kalahari has 10 Meru tents.
-There is a choice of seven twin tents, two double tents and one family unit which comprises of two twin connecting tents.
+Camp Kalahari has 12 Meru tents.
+There is a choice of six twin tents, four double tents and two family units which comprise of two twin connecting tents.
 All the tents have en-suite outdoor bathrooms which feature flushing lavatories and hot showers.
 The interior of the tents are very classic in appearance with comfy beds, crisp sheets and stripy African blankets.
 During the colder months, hot water bottles are provided.

 Children of all ages are welcomed at the camp.
 The family tent is a good choice of accommodation with its interconnecting rooms, sleeping up to 5, and inter-leading bathroom.
 Alternatively, for children below the age of 12 years, a rollaway bed can be put in their parents bedroom as it is not recommended that they stay alone.